 notes

-- depending on your blender, you might not be able to half the recipe as there won’t be enough for everything to mix together.
+- Depending on your blender, you might not be able to half the recipe as there won’t be enough for everything to mix together.
 I found this is true with my Vitamix.

-- if your blender is not very strong, I suggest blending the oats first to get a flour-like consistency and then adding the rest of the ingredients so they aren’t chunky.
+- If your blender is not very strong, I suggest blending the oats first to get a flour-like consistency and then adding the rest of the ingredients so they aren’t chunky.

 nutrition